Purr-ide Post: Are Gay Cats a Thing?

 Gay Cats

 While all that is interesting, we’re here to talk about cats.
-Have we observed homosexual behavior among cats?
+Have we observed homosexual behavior in house cats?

 A cat with rainbow light reflected on their face.